patrick-ve/de-burgerlijke-app/docs/development-progress.md

 - Refactored `useRecipes.ts` to use `useStorage` for persistent recipe storage.
 - Added an `addRecipe` function to `useRecipes.ts` to handle adding new recipes from the `AddRecipeModal`.
 - Integrated the `addRecipe` function into `pages/recipes/index.vue` to save recipes parsed from the modal.

+### Recipe Detail View

+- Added timer functionality to instruction steps in `RecipeDetailView.vue`.

+### Refactoring

+- Extracted timer logic from `RecipeDetailView.vue` into a dedicated `RecipeCookingTimer.vue` component for better separation of concerns and simplified state management.